 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-The guards were assigned to march a certain distance so they often made the POWs march at a faster pace so they could finish their assigned part of the march.
+The guards were assigned to march a certain distance so they often made the POWs march at a faster pace so they could finish their assigned section.
 Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot.
-When the distance was covered, the column was stopped and allowed to rest and the guards were replaced.
-The new guards also wanted to complete their part of the march as fast as possible so the POWs once again did the march at a fast pace.
+When the distance was covered, the column was stopped and allowed to rest while the guards were replaced by new guards who also wanted to complete their part of the march as fast as possible.

 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.
 The column of POWs was often stopped and pushed off the road and made to sit in the sun for hours.
 While they at there, the guards would shake down the POWs and take any possession they had that they liked.
 When they were ordered to move again, it was not unusual for the Japanese riding past them in trucks to entertain themselves by swinging at the POWs with their guns or with bamboo poles.